gaois/Gaois.Localizer/README.md

 ### A word about SEO

-In what is probably the most opinionated feature of this library, preference is given to a culture obtained from a URL path parameter over client cookie or HTTP header settings.
+In what is probably the most opinionated feature of this library, preference is always given to a culture obtained from a URL path parameter over client cookie or HTTP header settings.
 This means that if a user visits `www.mymultilingualapp.com/en-GB/` and their preferred browser language is US English (en-US) they will still receive the page in United Kingdom English (en-GB), provided this is a supported culture within the application.
 This means that: (1) users get the page they expected to open when they clicked the URL, and; (2) search crawlers can reliably associate URLs with localised content.
-This is optimal for SEO and for user experience.
+We believe this is optimal for SEO and for user experience.
 Having opened the page, users should be able to voluntarily switch languages via a dedicated language switcher in the UI should they wish.

 ## Unsupported cultures